mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Why Avoid Centralization {#why}

 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
 While expected and observed in many kinds of networks {{SCALE-FREE}}, these network effects award asymmetric power to nodes that act as intermediaries to communication, thereby obtaining 'informational and positional advantages' {{INTERMEDIARY-INFLUENCE}}.
-That power can be used to observe behavior (the 'panopticon effect') and shape or even deny behaviour (the 'chokepoint effect').
-Both effects can be used by those actors or the states that they occupy for coercive ends {{WEAPONIZED-INTERDEPENDENCE}}.
+That power can be used to observe behavior (the 'panopticon effect') and shape or even deny behaviour (the 'chokepoint effect') -- which can be used those parties (or the states that have authority over them) for coercive ends {{WEAPONIZED-INTERDEPENDENCE}}.

 As a 'large, heterogeneous collection of interconnected systems' {{?BCP95}} the Internet is often characterised as a 'network of networks'.
 Protocols that are to considered a part of the Internet need to be suitable for deployment in this model -- where networks are peers who agree to facilitate communication, rather than subservient to each others' requirements or subject to coercion by them.